Nita Turnage and Hap Phillips

 Rebecca Anders, Yasmin Mawaz-Khan and Charles Gadeken

 San Francisco, CA

 The experience of building a fire at the ocean’s edge is as old as human time, and a much-beloved ritual on the San Francisco coastline.
-Ocean Beach Fire Pits are locally made sculptural fire pits made from cast concrete and designed to succeed in the harsh and extreme beach environment.
+Ocean Beach Fire Pits are sculptural fire pits made locally from cast concrete and designed to succeed in the harsh and extreme beach environment.
 Taking the form of Sea Stars and Fire Blooms these beautifully crafted, unique objects provide a valuable and accessible site of public interaction and connection.
-Already a success among the San Francisco community, the intentional welcoming aspect of the fire pits draw people together and encourage engagement between a diverse cross-section of beach visitors and the surrounding landscape.
+Already a success among the San Francisco community, the intentional welcoming aspect of the fire pits draws people together and encourages engagement between a diverse cross-section of beach visitors and the surrounding landscape.

-Primal Source is a one-night performance designed as a massive animated projection on an ephemeral screen made of sprayed water.
-The mirage-like installation, which will feature as part of “The Glow” festival in Santa Monica, Ca, July 19th, 2008, will be located on the beach near the Santa Monica Pier.
-Discreetly hidden microphones will pick up sounds from the crowd so that participants will generate realtime colorful animated light patterns and shapes on the water screen before them that react to the sound of the words, music and noises produced collectively by both individuals and groups.
-Their voices will give birth to primal creatures that emanate from the mirage becoming more and more ebullient, with colors flying in and out, and reflecting the ever-changing sounds.
+Primal Source was a one-night performance designed as a massive animated projection on an ephemeral screen made of sprayed water.
+Created by London-based artist Usman Haque, the mirage-like installation was featured as part of Glow Festival in Santa Monica, CA on July 19th, 2008, located on the beach near the Santa Monica Pier.
+Discreetly hidden microphones picked up sounds from the crowd so that participants generated realtime, colorful animated light patterns and shapes on the water screen.
+These stunning, visual light patterns were reactions to the sounds of words, music and noises produced collectively by both individuals and groups.
+Their voices gave birth to primal creatures that emanated from the mirage becoming more and more ebullient, with colors flying in and out, and reflecting the ever-changing sounds.